Clairvoyant scheduling of random walks: Probability bounds after scale-up

 For the other inequalities in Condition~\ref{cond:distr}.\ref{i:distr.ncln}, consider a rectangle $Q=\Rect^{\to}(u,v)$ and fix $X(u_{0})=k$, and $Y=y$.
 The conditional probability that a point $u$ is not trap-clean in $Q$ for $\cM$ but not for $\cM^{*}$ is upper-bounded by the probability of the appearance of a trap of $\cM$ within a distance $\g$ of point $u$ in $Q$.
 There are at most $\g^{2}$ positions for the trap, so a bound is

-if $\R_{0}$ is sufficiently large, due to the inequality~\eqref{eq:emerg-xp.2}.
-From here, we conclude the same way for the first inequality.
+For the latter inequality, for large $\R_{0}$, we need to check $2\gxp-\txp\bubxp+1<\tubxp$.
+But~\eqref{eq:emerg-xp.2} and~$\txp'>1$ imply even the stronger $4\gxp+1<\tubxp$.
+We conclude the same way for the first inequality.
 The argument for the other inequalities in Condition~\ref{cond:distr}.\ref{i:distr.ncln} is identical. \end{proof}